Harrison County License Hearing Guide

 Related Guides

-Harrison DUI License Suspension & ALR Hearing: What You Need To Know NOW
+Harrison County DUI License Suspension & ALR Hearing

 Automatic License Suspension

-Upon being arrested for DUI in Harrison, Ohio, your license is subject to an automatic suspension, pending the outcome of your ALR hearing.
-The length of this suspension depends on whether you took a breath/blood test and, if so, the results.
+Upon arrest for DUI in Ohio, your driver's license is subject to an automatic administrative suspension, regardless of the criminal case outcome.
+The length of this suspension depends on whether you submitted to chemical testing (breath, blood, or urine) and the results, or if you refused to test.

 If You Took the Breath/Blood Test and Failed